scottrax/ai-agent-system/README.md

 # 3. Send test email to myserver2025@gmail.com from your.real.email@gmail.com
 # Wait 15-30 seconds for reply
 ```
+### Highly recommended to create a dedicated email address for your server!

 ### How It Works